starmallow/PHY329_Project/README.md

 - Introduce complexity to the model, e.g. additional lanes of traffic.
   - Investigate the effect on the relationship between average car velocity, car density, deceleration probability, and the onset of traffic jams.

-- demo.ipynb: an overview of the projecting, starting from introducing the problem, identifying the base model relating traffic and density, highlighting the relationship through various fine-tuned plots, and expanding the plot to further questions and features to be studied

 # Project Member Contributions: